According to Virginia Instructions for Form 760, you must file a Virginia tax return IF:

 What if I work in a reciprocal state of Virginia?

 Virginia has reciprocal agreements with District of Columbia, Kentucky, Maryland, Pennsylvania and West Virginia.
 Virginia also has agreements with Kentucky, Maryland, North Carolina, and West Virginia called a Border State agreement.
 If the other state is Arizona, California or Oregon, special rules apply.
-See our reciprocal state article link listed below for complete instructions on how to file both state returns.
+See the reciprocal state article link listed below for complete instructions on how to file both state returns.